Skip to Content, Navigation, or Footer.

 The Pirates combine veteran leadership and fresh talent as Coach Bozzella emphasizes stronger perimeter defense and team chemistry.

-Success in college basketball often comes down to stopping your opponent's best weapon and playing to your own strengths.
+Success in college basketball often comes down to stopping your opponent's best weapon while playing to your own strengths.
 For the Seton Hall women's basketball team, that means focusing on perimeter defense.

 "The threes kill you," Bozzella said.
 "If we can reduce opponents' attempts from outside, we'll give ourselves a chance in every game."